lake-of-fire/swiftui-reels/README.md

 ## Contributing
 This is an open-source project, contributions are welcome!
-The goal of StreamUI is to be the most powerful library for programatically creating and streaming videos.
+The goal of SwiftUIReels is to be the most powerful library for programatically creating and streaming videos.
 Please open tickets, submit PRs or [join the Discord](https://discord.gg/NpHj7brca4)

 ## Inspired By